tfcollins/GNURadio_Windows_Build_Scripts/README.md

 6- The following devices are NOT currently supported: FCD Pro+, RFSPACE, MiriSDR, SoapySDR, SDRPlay

-7- Installing MSVC to a non-standard path may cause the dependency checks to fail

-8- CMake 3.3 is the only version currently supported.
+7- CMake 3.3 is the only version currently supported.
 CMake 3.5 has been reported to have issues detecting the custom python install when at the BuildGNURadio step.

-9- Zadig must be manually added to the /bin directory prior to MSI creation
+8- Zadig must be manually added to the /bin directory prior to MSI creation

 <h2>LICENSE</h2>
 The scripts themselves are released under the GPLv3.
 The resulting MSI's are also GPLv3 compatible, see www.gcndevelopment.com/gnuradio for details and access to all modifications to original source code.
 All patches are released under the same license as the original package it applies to.